percona/pmm/docs/install/aws.md

 ![image](../_images/PMM_Login.jpg)

+- Default user name: ``admin``
+- Default password: ``admin``

-The default user name is `admin`, and the default password is `admin` also.
-You will be proposed to change the default password at login if you didn’t it.
+You will be prompted to change the default password every time you log in.

 The PMM Server is now ready and the home page opens.